nrkno/Quibble/README.md

 []
 ```

 The reason is that JSON doesn't distinguish between integers and doubles, everything is just a number.
-Hence `1.0` and `1` are the same number.
+Hence `1.0` and `1` are the same number written in different ways.

 #### Number example: 123.4 vs 1.234E2